 Liver damage in dogs can be caused by numerous disorders, toxins or infections, and can be congenital or inherited such as occurs with portocaval shunts.
 Some of the acquired causes include blue-green algae, herbicides, fertilizers, insecticides, parasiticides, copper storage, aflatoxins (mold; particularly corn), certain mushrooms, leptospirosis, infectious canine hepatitis, leishmaniosis, Cushing’s Disease, diabetes, corticosteroids, pancreatitis, cancer, toxoplasmosis and aging.
 Sadly, sometimes the cause may be unknown or may be multifactorial.

-In this Blog post, Hemopet will be focusing on one particularly complex consultation case of liver damage that crossed Dr. Dodds’ desk recently.
+In this Blog post, Hemopet will be focusing on one particularly complex consultation case of liver damage that crossed W. Jean Dodds’ desk recently.

 Romy was a quirky, delightful, loved and well-cared for Pug who used to ride the ‘L’ train in Chicago before moving to sunny California.
 After a pampered life, Romy was put to rest at the age of 13.
 What we know is that Romy’s mom tried her level best to prolong Romy’s life.